-Please note, all dining operations are still COVID-19 dependent.
+20 2023 LEADER'S GUIDE GSR - DWC Please note, all dining operations are still COVID-19 dependent.
 GSR will follow all policies and procedures outlined by the CDC, NH DHHS, and DWC committees.
 Updates will be provided.

-At Hidden Valley, units will have the option of eating in the Gilbert Dining Hall, or in some campsites with camp-supplied food.
+At Hidden Valley units eat in the Gilbert Dining Hall.
 At Camp Bell, all units will cook in their campsite.
 Units who are cooking in their campsite, regardless of which camp, will be provided with a full cook-kit, if desired.
 Coolers, consisting of raw goods, will be delivered in the morning prior to breakfast, and in the late afternoon, prior to dinner.